machineroom/oc-ray/readme.md

 # JamesW updated for 2022
 - Code obtained from [Ram's transputer pages](https://www.classiccmp.org/transputer/software/graphics/occam-raytracer.tar.gz)
-- Make environment for Lnux using dosbox
+- Make environment for Linux using dosbox
 - Configuration created for [Rpi/C011 interface](https://github.com/machineroom/rpi_c011) and Whitecross WX9020 T425 system.
 This system has a T425 on the system controller card (512KB), with link 1 to host and 2,3 to the transputer ring (T425, 16MB), all @ 20Mbps

 *note* The `New` and `T8` directories are maintained for completeness but not used.
 See `T4`